joolstorrentecalo/gitlab-foss/doc/user/application_security/vulnerabilities/index.md

 Prerequisites:

-- Ensure the Jira issue integration is [configured](../../../integration/jira/configure.md#configure-the-integration) and the **Create Jira issues for vulnerabilities** checkbox is selected.
+- Ensure the Jira issue integration is [configured](../../../integration/jira/configure.md#configure-the-integration) and the **Enable Jira issues** and **Enable Jira issue creation from vulnerabilities** checkboxes are selected.

 To link a vulnerability to existing Jira issues, add the following line to the Jira issue's description: